John Rocca

-John Rocca (born 23 September 1960) is an English dance music performer, remixer and record producer, most well known for his band Freeez.
+John Rocca (born 23 September 1960) is an English dance music performer, remixer, percussionist, and record producer, most well known for his band Freeez.

 History

 During the early 1980s, Rocca formed, played with, wrote for, produced and managed his first band, Freeez.
 After his entrepreneurial first self-funded and self-released effort, "Keep in Touch", became a No. 49 hit on the UK Singles Chart, his next effort, Southern Freeez, was a chart success in various countries in Europe and around the world, reaching No. 8 in the UK Singles Chart.
 Both singles were number one hits in the UK Blues and Soul charts.

 During 1983, one of the first records to use digital sampling, "IOU", featured Rocca's falsetto voice and became one of the major dance successes of the 1980s electro music style.
 It scored number one in dance charts in Europe and the US Billboard Hot Dance Music/Club Play and had popular music chart success across the world, spending three weeks at number 2 in the UK.